minetest/minetest/README.txt

 	- Make sure you have CMake and a compiler installed.
 	- Download all the other stuff to DIR and extract them into there.
 	  ("extract here", not "extract to packagename/")
+	  NOTE: zlib125dll.zip needs to be extracted into zlib125dll
 	- All those packages contain a nice base directory in them, which should end up being the direct subdirectories of DIR.
 	- You will end up with a directory structure like this (+=dir, -=file):